-Lok Sabha elections 2019: Rahul Gandhi, Deve Gowda meet in Delhi to discuss seat-share in Karnataka
+At Karnataka seat-sharing meeting, JDS bargains for 10 seats in Karnataka

-Bengaluru, Mar 06: Congress president Rahul Gandhi arrived at the residence of former Prime Minister and Janata Dal (S) leader HD Deve Gowda to discuss the issue of seat-sharing in Karnataka for the coming Lok Sabha elections.
+Bengaluru, Mar 06: Congress president Rahul Gandhi met former Prime Minister and Janata Dal (S) leader HD Deve Gowda to discuss the issue of seat-sharing in Karnataka for the coming Lok Sabha elections.

-The coalition partners have made it clear that they will contest the election together and the biggest challenge now is to decide to arrive at the numbers and which party gets which seat.
+The JDS chief has demanded Congress President Rahul Gandhi to give his party at least 10 seats to contest in the upcoming Lok Sabha polls in Karnatak.
+The meeting lasted around two hours.

-The JD(S) is demanding 12 of 28 Lok Sabha seats in the state and at least eight of them are in this region.
-The Congress, however, wants to give it less than 10 seats.
+AICC's general secretary in Karnataka K C Venugopal and JDS national general secretary Danish Ali were present at the meeting.

 Besides Mandya and Hassan (represented in the present Lok Sabha by the JD-S) the party has also sought that its candidates be allowed to contest from Mysore, Chikkaballapur, Tumkur among others.